 Lodging can be your largest road trip cost.
 Hotel loyalty can have its perks.
 The World of Hyatt Credit Card (and the WoH loyalty program) can be one of your best options.
 Hyatt requires fewer points for award nights than most other hotel loyalty programs.

-First, the signup bonus is worth up to 10 free nights at category 1 hotels and resorts (5,000 points per night).
-You earn the first 25,000 bonus points by spending $3,000 in the first 3 months and another 25,000 points by spending a second $3,000 in the first 6 months.
+First, the signup bonus of up to 60,000 points is worth up to 12 free nights at category 1 hotels and resorts (5,000 points per night).
+Earn 30,000 Bonus Points after spending $3,000 on purchases in the first 3 months from account opening.
+Plus, earn 2 Bonus Points per $1 spent on purchases that earn 1 Bonus Point, up to $15,000, in the first 6 months of account opening.

 Each card anniversary, get one free night certificate for a category 1-4 hotel or resort stay.
 Earn a second free night by making at least $15,000 in total annual card purchases.